bparanj/crystal/computer/electronics/design/led-circuit.md

 1. Battery voltage: A common choice for beginners is a 9V battery.
 It's readily available and safe for most basic circuits.

-2. Desired current: For a simple LED circuit, we typically aim for around 20mA (0.02A) current.
+2. Desired current: For a simple LED circuit, we  aim for around 20mA (0.02A) current.
 This is suitable for most standard LEDs.

 Now, let's calculate: